Business Process Management Life Cycle

 Incorporate these changes into the model and repeat the cycle for continuous business process improvement.

-Changes in the business that result in a need to change the process can be quickly introduced into the process at the Optimise stage.
+Changes in the business that result in a need to change the process can be quickly introduced into the process at the Optimize stage.

-For automating an existing process, we would typically start at the Model stage, as we already have a good idea of the process and how it is performing, good or bad.
+For automating an existing process, we would typically start at the Model stage, as we already have a good idea of the process and how it is performing (positively or negatively).

 For a new process, we don’t often know what is required, such as what resources we need at each stage.
 So we would typically start at the Optimize stage and try out some ideas, capturing these in the Model stage as our thoughts are formulated into a process.